Interested in a hands-on learning experience for developing LLM applications?

 Plot correlation heatmap

-We can observe the week correlation of AGE, BILL_AMT1, BILL_AMT2, BILL_AMT3, BILL_AMT4, BILL_AMT5, BILL_AMT6 with our target variable.
+We can observe the weak correlation of AGE, BILL_AMT1, BILL_AMT2, BILL_AMT3, BILL_AMT4, BILL_AMT5, and BILL_AMT6 with our target variable.

 plot_histogram(data)